 I’m sure you saw this one coming.
-With its explosion in youth popularity in the 90s, most every city offers youth soccer leagues these days.
-There is little expense with joining, and it has become a sort of rite of passage for young parents to attend their 5 year olds’ soccer games.
+With its explosion in youth popularity in the 90s, almost every city offers youth soccer leagues these days.
+There is little expense with joining, and it has become a sort of rite of passage for young parents to attend their 5-year-olds’ soccer games.
 This ubiquity has gone so far as to produce the ‘soccer mom’ stereotype, but there are good reasons why so many kids play soccer.

-All you need is some colored uniforms, an open field, a ball and some pop-up nets.
+All you need is some colored uniforms, an open field, a ball, and some pop-up nets.
 Even shin guards are probably optional.
 The rules couldn’t be simpler.
-At this level, there is not really strategy, and the players are just beginning to grasp the concepts of positions and passing, rather than everyone swarm the ball the whole time.
+At this level, there is no real strategy, and the players are just beginning to grasp the concepts of positions and passing, rather than everyone swarming the ball the whole time.
 Games are usually Saturday mornings at the nearest sports field, and there’s not a lot of practicing done during the week, if any.
 If you’re looking for an easy entry into athletics for your kid, soccer is a great option.

 Flag football is a sport that is becoming more and more available each year, especially through national organizations that help organize it like i9 Sports and USA Football.
-They offer soccer, basketball and baseball, but I’ve been most impressed by their flag football leagues.
-Football is easily one of the most watched and most exciting sports on television, but the college or professional forms doesn’t work so well with kindergartners.
-Enter flag football, a chance for kids to handle the pigskin without the high impact collisions and dog piles that we know and love.
+They offer soccer, basketball, and baseball, but I’ve been most impressed by their flag football leagues.
+Football is easily one of the most watched and most exciting sports on television, but the college or professional forms don’t work so well with kindergartners.
+Enter flag football, a chance for kids to handle the pigskin without the high-impact collisions and dog piles that we know and love.

 Swimming is an excellent option for the kindergartner’s first sport.
 Of course, you’ll want to work with your kid first.
-Swim lessons will teach them to keep their head above-water and doggy-paddle.
-Then the next time summer rolls around, you can drop them off at your neighborhood swimming pool for swim team.
-Swim team is pretty similar to swimming lessons, with plenty of life guards and coaches keeping an eye on things.
-Your 5 year old will continue to improve his or her swimming skills, accelerated by adding competition.
-This is a great life skill, and makes for very fun summer memories.
+Swim lessons will teach them to keep their head above water and doggy-paddle.
+Then the next time summer rolls around, you can drop them off at your neighborhood swimming pool for the swim team.
+The swim team is pretty similar to swimming lessons, with plenty of lifeguards and coaches keeping an eye on things.
+Your 5-year-old will continue to improve his or her swimming skills, accelerated by adding competition.
+This is a great life skill and makes for very fun summer memories.

-Equipment consists of just a swimsuit, goggles and maybe a cap.
-Swim team requires little travel, as most cities have multiple teams.
+The equipment consists of just a swimsuit, goggles, and maybe a cap.
+The swim team requires little travel, as most cities have multiple teams.
 Daily practice means you will have mornings to yourself, and I’ve found Saturday mornings at the weekly meets to be a casual social time, with intermittent excitement for the few events your athlete competes in.
 Swimming becomes very competitive and time-demanding in high school, but it’s a great sport for all young kids.